HoGentTIN/linux-training-hogent/modules/ssh/030_ssh_theory.md

 [alice@linux ~]$
 ```

+[^1]: It is possible to specify a passphrase when generating the keypair; that passphrase will be used to encrypt the private key part of this file using 128-bit AES.

 With the `-t` option, you can specify the type of key to create.
 The default is `rsa-sha2-512` (i.e. RSA-key with SHA-2 as hash algorithm).

 Safe key types include: